carthisspace/open-lovable/carthis.md

     1.  **User Interaction**: A user inputs a prompt or command into the chat interface on `app/page.tsx`.
     2.  **Frontend to API**: The frontend sends a request to a relevant Next.js API route (e.g., `app/api/generate-ai-code-stream/route.ts` or `app/api/analyze-edit-intent/route.ts`).
     3.  **API Processing**: The API route processes the request:
-        *   It interacts with external AI models (Anthropic, OpenAI, Groq) using the AI SDKs to generate or analyze code.
+        *   It interacts with external AI models (Anthropic, OpenAI, Groq, and Google Gemini) using the AI SDKs to generate or analyze code.
         *   It communicates with the E2B Code Interpreter API to create, manage, run commands, and retrieve files from the sandbox.
         *   It might use Firecrawl for web scraping to gather additional context.
         *   Utility functions from `lib/` are used for tasks like file parsing or intent analysis.